 Often, the businesses that struggle to maintain profitability are the same ones that don't really know what their costs are.
 They simply can’t pull up the hood and get visibility into how the engine and its components are performing in real-time, and this can’t make any necessary adjustments to drive efficiency and profitability.
 It's difficult, if not impossible, to find ways to improve efficiency and reduce expenses if you don't know what the problem is or even where to begin.
 Visibility matters a lot.

-To that end, a good ERP system will let you see data, including cost of materials, cost of finished goods and cost of goods sold, alongside your payables and receivables.
+To that end, a good ERP system for manufacturers will let you see data, including cost of materials, cost of finished goods and cost of goods sold, alongside your payables and receivables.
 By understanding the financial performance of your individual business units, as well as your entire global operation as a whole, you will be in a much better position to make sound decisions for improving your company and driving it forward into the future.